Collective effects of neighbouring melting ice objects: Results

-As indicated, when a cavity forms, the plume is oscillating from side to side and it forces a circulation on the underside of the lower object.
+When a bottom cavity forms, the plume shed from the top object is oscillating from side to side, spanning horizontally a region that encompasses the bottom object.
+The downdraught of the meltwater plume triggers flow separation, which forces a circulation on the underside of the lower object.
 This carves the ice due to enhanced mixing, and results in the formation of the cavity.
-To quantify the flapping, we consider the single object case, and estimate the typical width of the region spanned by the plume as it oscillates, as a function of the distance to the object.
+To quantify the plume spread, we consider the single object case, and estimate the typical width of the region spanned by the plume as it oscillates, as a function of the distance to the object.
 Figure~\ref{fig:cavity_plume}(c) shows the typical width of the plume, in units of the object size $L$, at each of the initial displacements considered.
 A plume oscillating with a typical amplitude of half the initial object size $L/2$ shows good correlation with the enhanced melting regime $\mathcal{T}_\text{bot} < \mathcal{T}_\text{top}$.
-Even though the plume of the top object is slightly modified by the presence of its neighbour below, it is interesting that by analysing the properties of the plume of the single object case we find an observable that is linked to the enhanced melting.
+For $\text{Ra} > 1.9 \times 10^5$, the Pearson correlation coefficient between the persistence of a bottom cavity and the plume spread is $\rho \approx 0.51$ (see figure~\ref{fig:correlations}(a) in appendix~\ref{sec:correlations} for a supporting graph).
+Even though the plume produced by the top object is slightly modified by the presence of its neighbour below, it is interesting that by analysing the properties of the plume of the single object case we find an observable that is linked to the enhanced melting.
 This is an important point when considering more complex configurations, or different object geometries.

 Note that for the two smallest $\text{Ra}$ considered the object below does not develop a cavity for the distances where bottom melting is enhanced, as a result of the forcing from the top plume not being strong enough to trigger flow separation, as the objects are too small (small Reynolds numbers).
-To gain further understanding of the melting dynamics, we compute the ratio of the average temperature of the fluid, and of the root mean square of the flow velocity in the surrounding of each object,
+To gain further understanding of the melting dynamics, we compute the ratio of the average temperature of the fluid, and of the root mean square of the flow velocity in the surrounding of each object, considering points within $3\delta_\text{th}$ from the ice boundary, to serve as a proxy of local gradients at the interface,